-The UK was the world's first country to begin a vaccination program; it is hoped that this can lessen the burden on the National Health Service.
+The UK was the world's first country to begin a vaccination program, which has lessened the burden on the National Health Service.

 What can visitors expect?

 On January 4, most of Scotland moved to "enhanced level 4" regulations -- essentially lockdown.
-People must stay at home except for essential reasons, and travel with other parts of the UK is banned.
+People must stay at home except for essential reasons, and travel between other parts of the UK is banned.

 Regular level 4 is also essentially a stay at home order, with nonessential shops closed.